 - Using a dictionary and thesaurus to find synonyms and less commonly used words

-- Googlestorming – typing search terms that are linked to your vacation rental into Google, and seeing what results it comes up with
+- Googlestorming – typing search terms that are linked to your vacation rental into Google and see what results it comes up with

-- Analyzing your vacation rental photos and pick out any outstanding features.
-This might be plants, colors, amenities, views and so on.
+- Analyze your vacation rental photos and pick out any outstanding features.
+This might be plants, colors, amenities, views, and so on.

 3. Carry out keyword research

 SEO is becoming increasingly more important for vacation rental owners who are looking to make their mark.
 That’s why it can really help to perform some keyword research to find relevant terms that travelers are already looking for in Google.
 This is especially useful if you’re planning on using something about your location in your brand name.